 Chief Executive Officer and Co-Chairman, Rudin Management Company, Inc.

-As CEO and co-chairman of Rudin Management Company, William C. Rudin oversees the company’s entire real estate portfolio of 16 office towers comprising more than 10 million square feet, 18 luxury apartment buildings, and a world-class residential development project.
-Under his leadership the integration of technology and environmental design are hallmarks of Rudin’s development philosophy.
-Rudin is the current chairman of the Real Estate Board of New York and former chairman of the Real Estate Roundtable.
-He is also chairman of the Battery Conservancy and a board member of the Association for a Better New York (ABNY), the Partnership for New York City, the Mayor’s Fund to Advance New York City, the Metropolitan Museum of Art, the Alliance for Downtown New York, the Economic Club of New York, and the Alfred E. Smith Memorial Foundation.
-He is a member of the Council on Foreign Relations and the New York City Marathon Committee.
+As CEO and co-chairman of Rudin Management Company, William C. Rudin oversees the Rudin real estate portfolio of 16 office towers comprising more than 10 million square feet of Class A space, 17 luxury apartment buildings, and a world-class residential development project, all in New York City.
+The integration of technology and environmental design is a hallmark of the Rudin’s development philosophy.
+On behalf of business, civic and trade organizations, Rudin is one of the real estate industry’s strongest and most influential voices advancing pro-business public policy.
+Rudin works tirelessly in Washington, DC, Albany, and City Hall on behalf of groups including the Real Estate Board of New York (REBNY), the Real Estate Roundtable, the Association for a Better New York (ABNY), and the Partnership for New York City.
+Rudin’s focus is promoting policies that will continue diversifying the city’s economy in order to generate jobs and bring renewed vitality to New York City’s businesses and its commercial and residential real estate marketplace.
+Rudin is the founding chairman and current board member of the Battery Conservancy and is a former chairman and current board member of ABNY, REBNY and RER.
+He is a board member of the Partnership for New York City, the Mayor’s Fund to Advance New York City, the Metropolitan Museum of Art, and the Alfred E. Smith Memorial Foundation.
+He is a member of The Council on Foreign Relations, The Economic Club of New York, and The New York City Marathon Committee.

 Trustee, The Leon Levy Foundation